 An alternative to making definitions private is to exert finer control over what names are introduced when opening a module.
 This is done by qualifying an open statement with one or more of the modifiers using, hiding, or renaming.
 You can combine both using and hiding with renaming, but not with each other.
+The effect of open A using (xs) renaming (ys to zs)

-The effect of is to introduce the names xs and zs where xs refers to the same definition as A.xs and zs refers to A.ys.
+is to introduce the names xs and zs where xs refers to the same definition as A.xs and zs refers to A.ys.
 Note that if xs and ys overlap there will be two names introduced for the same definition.
 We do not permit xs and zs to overlap.
 The other forms of opening are defined in terms of this one.
 Let A denote all the (public) names in A. Then